GlennPeulen/GlennPeulen.github.io/index.markdown

 Hi!
 Thats me!

 This is my personal blog and note taking website.
-I post random things that I need to access handy and I am fine with things being public.
+I post random things that I need handy and I am fine with these things being public.
 Hope you enjoy going through this mess.

 Happy Journey!